0m3re/calendar/README.md

 To use the calendar, follow these steps:

-1. To navigate to different months, use the left and right arrows at the top of the calendar or the right and left arrow keys.
+1. To navigate between different months, use the left and right arrows at the top of the calendar or the right and left arrow keys.

 ## Author